KevinAst/eatery-nod-w/README.md

 - The Eateries List screen has changed as follows:

-  - it is now **responsive**, adjusting the original cell-phone list to a more detailed table when enough device real estate is available.
+  - It is now **responsive**, adjusting the original cell-phone list to a more detailed table when enough device real estate is available _(see [Responsive Design])_.

-  - it's mileage divider is now more visually distinct _(using color)_, when pool entries are sorted by distance.
+  - When pool entries are sorted by distance, the mileage divider is now more visually distinct _(using color)_.

+- A user-selectable **responsive boundary** is promoted through the [User Menu], defining where additional screen content can be manifest _(based on the screen width)_.
+For more information, see [baseUI Responsive Design].

 - Distance (mileage) is now visible in the Eatery Detail screen.